-- In January 2020, the IND for DNL310 (ETV:IDS) was accepted.
-We continue to collect data from patients enrolled in our ongoing observational biomarker study, and we plan to initiate a Phase 1/2 study for DNL310 in Hunter syndrome patients in the first half of 2020; - In January 2020, we announced positive results from our LRRK2 program.
+- In January 2020, we announced positive results from our LRRK2 program.
 Phase 1b results with DNL201 in patients with Parkinson's disease demonstrated high levels of target and pathway engagement and improvement of lysosomal biomarkers.
 Interim Phase 1 results with DNL151 in more than 150 healthy volunteers also met all safety and biomarker goals.
-Both clinical trials showed dose-dependent target engagement, improvement in biomarkers of lysosomal function and demonstrated safety profiles supporting progression to further development.
-We plan to select one of these two molecules for Phase 2/3 studies in patients with and without the LRRK2 mutation by mid-2020; - In January 2020, we sold 9.0 million shares of common stock (inclusive of shares sold pursuant to an overallotment option granted to the underwriters in connection with the offering) through an underwritten public offering at a price of \$23.00 per share for aggregate net proceeds of \$193.9 million; - In February 2020, we initiated a Phase 1 clinical trial for DNL343 (EIF2B) in healthy volunteers; and - In April 2020, we announced the expected impact of the COVID-19 pandemic on our business, in particular on the progress of ongoing and planned clinical trials.
-We are working proactively with our partners and other stakeholders in an effort to mitigate and minimize any negative impact to our research, clinical programs and other business operations.
+Both clinical trials showed dose-dependent target engagement, improvement in biomarkers of lysosomal function and demonstrated safety profiles supporting progression to further development; - In January 2020, we sold 9.0 million shares of common stock (inclusive of shares sold pursuant to an overallotment option granted to the underwriters in connection with the offering) through an underwritten public offering at a price of \$23.00 per share for aggregate net proceeds of \$193.9 million; - In February 2020, we initiated a Phase 1 clinical trial for DNL343 (EIF2B) in healthy volunteers; - In June 2020, we announced the results from Phase 1b clinical studies with small molecule RIPK1 inhibitor DNL747 in Alzheimer's disease and ALS, and provided a broad RIPK1 program update including CNS compound DNL788 and peripherally-restricted compound DNL758.
+Safety endpoints were met in the Phase 1b patient studies with DNL747 in ALS and Alzheimer's disease, however further dose escalation to achieve higher levels of target inhibition may be limited by preclinical chronic safety data.
+As such, we announced, together with our partner Sanofi, that we have decided to pause clinical studies with DNL747 and focus our efforts on accelerating development of DNL788, which we believe has superior drug properties and a more rapid path toward proof-of-concept clinical studies in patients in multiple neurological indications;